From the McDonald Record-Outlook May 8, 1985

 life.

-Besides her husband she leaves the following children; Lois Jean,
+Besides her husband she leaves the following children; Lois Jean, the wife

 of Steven YENKO, Jr., of Midway; Merle CAGNON, Jr., of R. D. 1,